Stay right here for our final news roundup and information overload.

 Excuse me, sir.

-You with the blue baseball hat you are trespassing.
+You with the blue baseball hat, you are trespassing.

 Please leave the property.

-And um or or your money back at Simply Safe.com slash Hannity, fifty percent off a new system with a professional monitoring plan, and you'll get your first month free.
+50% off a new system with a professional monitoring plan, and you'll get your first month free.

-Uh let me play back to this immigration issue.
+Let me play back to this immigration issue.

-Tom Holman was at a turning point event this weekend challenging a heckler uh to meet him off stage.
+Tom Holman was at a turning point event this weekend challenging a heckler to meet him off stage.

 Listen to this.